Sara Kenau

 📘 Narrative:

 ✧ Training split flesh first: flooded yards, grueling posture correction, chanting doctrine through static drills.
 Instructors calibrated tone, posture, not emotion—remolding will.
 Sara adapted instantly; a scout’s breath would register, a syllable off cadence.
 Her early report noted: “Operationally ready without augmentation.”
 She felt pride—for a breath—then buried it beneath protocol.
 That night, she closed her eyes and registered the tremor in her palms.
 She catalogued it mentally: “#Tremor‑Log, 212 secs of dorm lights out—first conscious entry.”
 She didn’t know why she tracked it.
 But discipline was a ledger of anomalies, and all data could matter.
+Beneath the rigidity, something quivered.
+And still, the silence lingered.

 ✧ Tarika was in her squad—same bunk, same mess—but she reframed the yard.
 Sara heard her calming faltering recruits, smoothing formation gaps with a wordless signal.
 Instructors flagged her for “non‑doctrinally supportive behavior”—a badge of quiet imbalance.
 Sara bristled.
 Empathy wasn’t weakness.
 Cooperation without orders?
 That was chaos disguised as cohesion.
 But after Tarika passed through, the squad’s breathing slowed, timing evened, and hurt backs straightened.
 Sara watched, grudgingly impressed.
 She logged every infraction, every assist Tarika gave without command.
 She catalogued it.
 She didn’t argue.
 But she didn’t forget.
+And still, the silence lingered.

 ✧ Rumors floated post‑lights‑out: a ghost sniper, Jornas, taking no orders.
 Sara dismissed them—stories were tactical misdirection.
 Tarika listened and sketched.
 She marked sabotage grids across training slates, overlaying Balmorran outage maps onto recent incursion logs.
 Sara noticed the ritual but saw no threat.
 Intelligence dripped from unobserved places.
 Tarika aggregated; Sara annotated.
 They were complementary data streams.
 But Sara’s lips sealed the moment she thought of feeding it upward.
+Trust bent under weight.
+And still, the silence lingered.

 ✧ Then the ordnance explosion shattered the southern catwalk.
 White flash, thunder, the world decayed in smoke.
 Sara froze—protocol: rally point, headcount, status log.
 Then she remembered Tarika’s absence.
 Her heartbeat clanged, then triggered action.
 She sprinted through debris, voice lost in the blast fog.
 She found Tarika pinned under twisted scaffolding.
 Her grip locked around metal, lifted with feral precision.
 When she pulled Tarika free, breathing staggered, soot-coated, she logged the moment—heart over head, protocol overridden.
 Then the med-drones came.
+And still, the silence lingered.

 📓 Personal Log: “Discipline Isn’t Silence” | Dromund Kaas, 3636 BBY